The Symbolism Behind Animals

-Flo's animal paintings depict roosters, peacocks, owls, turtles, giraffes, lions, pangolines, bears, and many more.
+Flo's animal paintings depict animals with strong personalities, from roosters, to peacocks, owls, turtles, giraffes, lions, pangolines, bears, and many more.

-Flo loves animals and the symbolism of each animal.
-The elephant for instance is a symbol for intelligence!
-The owl for wisdom!
+Flo loves animals and is deeply interested in the symbolism of each animal.
+The elephant, for instance, is a symbol for intelligence, while the owl represents wisdom!
 Flo started her animal series a few years ago with the rooster as he is the mascot for her country of origin: France.

-"A few years ago I was amused by the fact that the mascot for France is the rooster and he's supposed to be a very proud animal.
-However I soon discovered that other cultures cherish the rooster too and give him some special meaning.
-In China for instance the rooster has the five attributes of a good spouse: responsibility, courage, fidelity, kindness and confidence.
+"A few years ago I found myself amused by the fact that the mascot for France is the rooster, a supposedly very proud animal.
+However, I soon discovered that other cultures cherish the rooster in particular as well, assigning him their own special meanings.
+In China, for instance, the rooster bears the five attributes of a good spouse: responsibility, courage, fidelity, kindness and confidence." -Flo

-Then I decided to represent peacocks first because they look beautiful and also because I discovered that they are the only animals who are capable of eating a poisonous plant in the forest but still grow superb feathers.
-I thought that it was a message to all of us: sometimes we have to swallow poisonous circumstances, go through challenges and still carry on.
-It is our choice to have a beautiful life.
+"Next, I decided to represent peacocks, first, for their beauty, but also because I discovered that they are the only animals who are capable of eating a poisonous plant.
+Not only that, but they still manage to grow superb, gaudy feathers that others admire all around the globe.
+I thought that this carried an important message to all of us: sometimes we have to swallow poisonous circumstances, and go through challenges.
+But still, we carry on.
+It is our choice to maintain a beautiful life." - Flo

-Then I was commissioned to paint a few turtles.
-And I was fascinated by the way they move slowly but surely, looking very strong and determined.
-I discovered that they are a symbol for longevity and perseverance.
+"Sometime after that, I was commissioned to paint a series of turtles, and I quickly became enchanted by these wonderful creatures.
+I was fascinated by the way they move: slowly, but surely, emanating strength and determination.
+Through my research, I also discovered that they are a symbol for longevity and perseverance." - Flo

-Flo de Bretagne started to paint her series of animals a few years ago when it was the year of the rooster and she had seen a beautiful illustration of a rooster in a Chinese calendar.
-She found inspiration in many more places: a Renaissance sculpture in Italy, aboriginal art in Australia, tribal paintings in South India, Mexican mural art.
-Integrating all of these Flo made her own and unique series of colorful and magnificent animals.
-They all have a strong personality and are a symbol for something positive.
-We might let ourselves be inspired by Flo's animals paintings.
+Flo de Bretagne started to paint her series of animals a few years ago in 2017, the year of the rooster, where Flo had seen a beautiful illustration of a rooster in a Chinese calendar.
+She found similar inspiration in many more places: a Renaissance sculpture in Italy, aboriginal art in Australia, tribal paintings in South India, and Mexican murals.
+Integrating these inspiring components, Flo made her own and unique series of colorful and magnificent animals, each bearing their own personalities.
+Just as Flo was inspired by international artworks, she hopes that others can be inspired by her own work as well.